Document transcribed

 mechanism of the raft.

-conditions already discribed, in which the vessel has little or
+in which the vessel has little or no dynamic control.

-involve the increase in the size of the ship to obtain the same
+in the size of the ship to obtain the same performance as that

 A